Best Horror Movies 2017: Three Highly-Rated Titles New To On Demand [April 2017]

 “While the mental divisions of those with dissociative identity disorder have long fascinated and eluded science, it is believed that some can also manifest unique physical attributes for each personality, a cognitive and physiological prism within a single being.
 Though Kevin has evidenced 23 personalities to his trusted psychiatrist, Dr. Fletcher, there remains one still submerged who is set to materialize and dominate all the others.
 Compelled to abduct three teenage girls led by the willful, observant Casey, Kevin reaches a war for survival among all of those contained within him – as well as everyone around him – as the walls between his compartments shatter apart.”

 James McAvoy’s (X-Men: Days of Future Past) portrayal of Kevin has been described as brilliant and chilling.
 And per their usual, Ana Taylor-Joy (The Witch) and Betty Buckley (Carrie 1976) give shining performances.
-This thought-provoking film masterfully blends the genres of drama, thriller, fantasy and horror.
-Many viewers said they were emotionally moved, and some said they were physically moved—to the edge of their seats.
+This thought-provoking film masterfully blends the genres of drama, thriller, fantasy, and horror.
+Many viewers said they were emotionally moved, and some said they were physically moved — to the edge of their seats.

 OTHER HORROR MOVIES ARTICLES FROM THE INQUISITR